Rule Change: Open

-The Minister is seeking a jurisdictional derogation for Victoria to allow the Australian Energy Market Operator (AEMO) to contract for emergency reserves under the reliability and emergency reserve trader (RERT) mechanism on a multi-year basis in that state.
-Specifically, the proposal would enable AEMO to procure long-notice RERT contracts of up to three years’ duration.
-The Minister proposes that the derogation expire on 30 June 2025, on the basis that it is a response to a short-term reliability problem in Victoria.
+The Minister sought a jurisdictional derogation for Victoria to allow the Australian Energy Market Operator (AEMO) to contract for emergency reserves under the reliability and emergency reserve trader (RERT) mechanism on a multi-year basis in that state.
+Specifically, the proposal was to enable AEMO to procure long-notice RERT contracts of up to three years’ duration.
+The Minister proposed that the derogation expire on 30 June 2025, on the basis that it is a response to a short-term reliability problem in Victoria.

 On 24 October 2019 the Commission published a consultation paper to facilitate consultation on the derogation proposal and to seek stakeholder submissions.

 The consultation paper set out that the Commission considered that the derogation proposal should be subject to the expedited rule making process on the grounds that it considers the rule change request to be an urgent rule as defined in the National Electricity Law (NEL).
 The expedited process, which involves one round of consultation rather than two, would enable the Commission to make a final determination prior to summer.

 Objections to using the expedited rule change process